TABLE OF CONTENTS

 Payment Gateway vs Virtual Terminal

 If you’re currently enabling different types of payments, you may be familiar with the terms “payment gateway” or “virtual terminal”.
-They are both utilized by business owners online so that they can process customer credit cards.
+They are both utilized by business owners online so that they can process customer payments.
 But there are a few different things that each of these platforms excel at and fall short in when compared to each other.

 Payment Gateways are Customer Facing